scikit-learn-contrib/skglm/doc/tutorials/add_datafit.rst

-:orphan:

 .. _how_to_add_custom_datafit:
 .. meta::
    :description: Tutorial on creating and implementing a custom datafit in skglm.
 Step-by-step guide includes deriving gradients, Hessians, and an example with Poisson datafit.

-How to add a custom datafit
+How to Add a Custom Datafit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Motivated by generalized linear models but not limited to it, ``skglm`` solves problems of the form